commercetools/merchant-center-application-kit/packages/sdk/README.md

 There are two sides to declarative fetching:

-- describing the data we need to fetch declaratively
+- Describing the data we need to fetch declaratively
-- fetching by rendering a component instead of triggering the fetch imperatively
+- Fetching by rendering a component instead of triggering the fetch imperatively

 This module aims to provide the necessary parts for both.

-## Declaring the fetch using a component
+## Declaring the Fetch Using a Component

 > **⚠️ Deprecated** This component will likely not get developed any further.
 Use regular redux-style action creators for now.
 In the future we plan to use Apollo to replace this completely.